mapmeld/dogetiles/README.md

 * More Doge-ified names for countries!

-* Better icons!
+* Better, homemade icons!

-* More Dogepoints!
+* More Dogecoin history!

+* Add businesses to <a href="https://github.com/dogecoinmap/dogecoinmap.github.io">DogecoinMap</a>

+Wow.